LabCIF-Tutorials/AndroidStudioEmulator-cmdConfig/README.md

 $ ./emulator -avd "AFD2_API_30"
 ```

+The image bellow depicts the Android settings screen inside the emulator:

 ![Printscreen of Android running on the emulator](Android.png "Settings screen on the Android emulator")

 ### 4.6 Install apps